-To pursue the most effective solutions for children, youth, and families in Michigan, decision makers need accurate information about what works and what doesn't.
+To pursue the most effective solutions for children, youth, and families in Michigan, decision-makers need accurate information about what works and what doesn't.
 This means that our legislature and administration must ground their work in data and research and create space for the voices of youth and parents to impact policy conversations.
 Children, youth and families experience the outcomes of lawmaker decisions every day.
-Their perspective on whether programs are accessible and effective and for whom is crucial information for design and investment, but their voices are not always included in decision-making.
+Their voices are not always included in decision-making and yet their perspective on whether programs are accessible and effective and for whom is crucial information for design and investment.